 Contract City Model

 The City of Centennial operates under a hybrid model of public and private services.
 The founding vision for Centennial was one of limited government, with a relatively lean staff and cost saving contracts for a variety of services from public works to law enforcement.
-In addition to the contracted services the City partners with a variety of special districts.
+In addition to the contracted services, the City partners with a variety of special districts.
 The City was founded from an unincorporated area with many special districts providing service ranging from water and sanitation to fire protection which remain in place now.

-Land Use Bought in-house
+Land Use Brought in-house

 In 2008, the City Council decided to end a four-year contract with URS, an engineering, design, and construction company that provided land use services.
 It was determined it was more cost-effective and efficient to bring land use services in-house, resulting in 10 new City employees hiring.